jamiepine/prismix/readme.md

 ```

 As you can see the property `posts` was added on to the original Account schema and the `account` relation on the Posts schema links to the original Account schema.

+## How it works
+Using the Prisma SDK we parse the input schemas into a DMMF objects, then process the schema merge into a single DMMF object, finally it is converted back into prisma schema format manually using deserializer code I found on IBM's GitHub.